What is Cloud Native, really?

 Example

-• Stateless services on Cloud Run, which automatically scales to zero when idle
+• Stateless backend services run on Cloud Run, scaling to zero when not in use

 Observable